Beyond Multi-Token Prediction: Pretraining LLMs with Future Summaries: Details on Multi-token Prediction Variants

 In Section~\ref{sec:FSP}, we discussed MTP and the proposed future summary prediction to address a major limitation in MTP.
 We summarize other variants proposed in the literature and their limitations here.

-\paragraph{DeepSeek (DS) MTP.} Another popular variant for MTP was proposed in DeepSeek~\citep{liu2024deepseek}, where we condition the auxiliary head $f^{'}_{h_k}$ with full prefix $x_{\leq t+k-1}$ to predict the future tokens $x_{t+k}$, but with reduced teacher forcing from the "auxiliary" tokens $\{ x_{t+1}, x_{t+2}, \cdots, x_{\leq t+k-1}\}$.
+\paragraph{\textbf{Incorporating slight teacher forcing in MTP.}} Note that in the standard MTP we did not allow for any teacher forcing from the "auxiliary" tokens, i.e, the auxiliary head predicted future tokens $x_{t+k}$ given only the prefix $x_{\leq t}$.
+This was modified by a popular variant proposed by DeepSeek~\citep{liu2024deepseek}, where we condition the auxiliary head $f^{'}_{h_k}$ with full prefix $x_{\leq t+k-1}$ to predict the future tokens $x_{t+k}$, but with reduced teacher forcing from the "auxiliary" tokens $\{ x_{t+1}, x_{t+2}, \cdots, x_{\leq t+k-1}\}$ as well.

 The parameterization is:

 Here, the auxiliary (future) tokens $(x_{t+1}, \dots, x_{t+k-1})$ are injected directly into the auxiliary heads, bypassing the backbone, which reduces teacher forcing compared to standard NTP.